GTLibraryDataVisualization/Map-Census-Data-with-Tableau/README.md

    b.
 Under Advanced Search, click on SHOW ME ALL .

     Note: This is the main page for Querying data.
 The four boxes on the left-hand side will allow us to filter the data to suit our needs.
 For this training we will be using data that consists of the median household income in Georgia by county and the population in Georgia by county 2012-2017.
 To do this:

    c. click on Topics filter on the left top filter .

    d. select People -> Basic Count/Estimate -> Resident Population .

-   (At this point you have successfully applied one filter.
-Now let's load georgraphies information) .

    e. click on Georgraphies on the left fiter list .

    f. on Select a Georghic Type: County-050 .